Officials: Petty officer shot 2 sailors, then killed on base

-FREDERICK, Md. — A Navy medic shot and critically wounded two U.S. Navy sailors at a Maryland business park Tuesday, then fled to a nearby Army base where he was shot and killed, police and U.S. Navy officials said.
+FREDERICK, Md. — A Navy medic shot and wounded two U.S. sailors at a military facility Tuesday, then fled to a nearby Army base where security forces shot and killed him, police and Navy officials said.

+Authorities said they had yet to determine what drove 38-year-old Fantahun Girma Woldesenbet to open fire at the facility, located in an office park in Frederick, Maryland.

+“We’re still trying to sort through stacks of paper ... to figure out exactly what the motive would be,” said Frederick Police Lt.
+Andrew Alcorn.

-Fantahun Girma Woldesenbet, a petty officer third class assigned to Fort Detrick, began shooting with a rifle inside a Navy-related business at the Riverside Tech Park, causing people inside to flee, Frederick police and Fort Detrick officials said at a news conference.
-Frederick Police Chief Jason Lando said detectives are still trying to determine a possible motive.
+Woldesenbet shot the sailors with a rifle inside the facility at the Riverside Tech Park on Tuesday morning, causing people inside to flee, said Frederick Police Chief Jason Lando.

-Brigadier General Michael J. Talley said Woldesenbet drove to the base after the initial shooting at the office park and sped past the gate before he could be searched.
-Talley said he made it about a half-mile into the installation before he was stopped at a parking lot.
-He then brandished his weapon at officers from the installation’s police force who had pursued him.

-Talley said investigators are looking at whether the shooter knew the victims, but refused to speculate, saying, "We don’t want to compromise any aspect of the investigation.”
+Woldesenbet, a Navy medic assigned to Fort Detrick but who lived in town, then drove to the base, where gate guards who had been given advance notice told him to pull over for a search, said Brig.
+Gen. Michael J. Talley.
+But Woldesenbet immediately sped off, making it about a half-mile into the installation before he was stopped at a parking lot by the base's police force.
+When he pulled out a weapon, the police shot and killed him, Talley said.

+The two sailors, who Talley said were assigned to Fort Detrick, were airlifted to a hospital.
+One of the victims was in critical condition and the other is expected to be released from the hospital Wednesday, Lando said.

 Fort Detrick is home to the military’s flagship biological defense laboratory and several federal civilian biodefense labs.
 About 10,000 military personnel and civilians work on the base, which encompasses about 1,300 acres (526 hectares) in the city of Frederick.